userfront/guide/all/docs/api.md

 Tenants allow you to sub-divide your application so that certain users only have access to certain parts.

-For example, your project could have Tenant A and Tenant B. You could give some users access to Tenant A, some users access to Tenant B, some users access to both Tenants, and some users access to neither Tenant.
+For example, your account could have Tenant A and Tenant B. You could give some users access to Tenant A, some users access to Tenant B, some users access to both Tenants, and some users access to neither Tenant.

 You can create and read tenants with standard REST operations.